Polygonal equalities and virtual degeneracy in $L_{p}$-spaces

 In relation to a problem of Lemin \cite{Lem} concerning the isometric embedding of ultrametric spaces into Banach spaces, Shkarin \cite{Shk} introduced the class $\mathcal{M}$ of all finite metric spaces $(Z, d)$, $Z = \{ z_{0}, z_{1}, \ldots, z_{n} \}$, which admit an isometric embedding $\phi : Z \rightarrow \text{(real) }\ell_{2}$ such that the vectors $\{ \phi(z_{k}) - \phi(z_{0}) : 1 \leq k \leq n\}$ are linearly independent.
+Theorem 1 in \cite{Shk} shows that any metric space in $\mathcal{M}$ admits an isometric embedding into any infinite-dimensional Banach space.
 As noted by Shkarin, it follows from the work of Lemin (as well as several other authors), that the class $\mathcal{M}$ contains all finite ultrametric spaces.
 However, every finite metric space of (strict) $2$-negative type admits an isometric embedding into real $\ell_{2}$ by Schoenberg \cite{Sc1}.
 Combining this result with Corollary \ref{cor:H2} we obtain a complete description of Shkarin's class $\mathcal{M}$.

 \begin{theorem} Shkarin's class $\mathcal{M}$ consists of all finite metric spaces of strict $2$-negative type. \end{theorem}